jxmot/browser-size-view/README.md

 This was a fun and useful project!
 And it got me to thinking about how else I could use local storage events.
 So after a few minutes I came up with what follows...

+## Appearance Improvements

+The look of the viewer is a bit rough, but it is just a *tool* after all.
+However, when I've got the time I'll work on the appearance and pretty it up a bit.

 ## Semi-Remote Logger

 I might try replacing `console.log()` calls with something that will send the output to local storage.
 And then a remote viewer would display the output.